trax-project/moodle-trax-logs/doc/config.md

 1. It has consequences on performances and can slow down user interactions.

-2. You can't filter the events you want to track with this mode.
-All known events are sent to the LRS.

-3. when a request to the LRS fails, the event is lost and will not be sent anymore.
+2. when a request to the LRS fails, the event is lost and will not be sent anymore.

-For all these reasons, we do not recommend using this mode on your production server.
+For these reasons, we do not recommend using this mode on your production server.

 ### Asynchronous

 Events are read from the Moodle standard logstore and sent by CRON jobs.
 This is a better choice for production servers.

-1. **Performances** can be managed.
-You can schedule synchronization tasks as you want on `Admin > Server > Scheduled Tasks > Trax Logs synchronization`.
-Furthermore, you can play with 2 settings to refine the synchronization behaviour: **Database batch size** and **xAPI batch size**.
+1. You can schedule synchronization tasks as you want on `Admin > Server > Scheduled Tasks > Trax Logs: push logs`, `Admin > Server > Scheduled Tasks > Trax Logs: define groups` and `Admin > Server > Scheduled Tasks > Trax Logs: define courses`.

+2. You can play with 2 settings to refine the synchronization behaviour: **Database batch size** and **xAPI batch size**.

-2. You can filter the events you want to track thanks to the **Logged events** settings.
+3. You can filter the events you want to track thanks to the **Logged events** settings.

-3. When a request to the LRS fails, there may be a new attempt during the next CRON job.
+4. When a request to the LRS fails, there may be a new attempt during the next CRON job.
 The number of attempts depends of the **attempts** setting.

-4. You can automatically send your logs history.
+5. You can automatically send your logs history.
 The **First logs** setting let you define the date of the first log.
 You can change this setting as you want.
 Each log will be sent only once.

-5. This mode is **future-proof**.
+6. This mode is **future-proof**.
 Events that are not currently supported by the plugin stay in the Moodle standard logstore.
 They may be supported and processed in the future.

 ## Data privacy